 Mini cookies require a bit more flour, so they aren’t too sticky to work with.
 And it took me a few batches before I realized how little batter each cookie needed, but when I got it, I jumped for joy (and had a few tiny cookies to celebrate)!

 Growing up, my mom had to keep cookies in the freezer so all of the kids didn’t eat them up before the last batch was out of the oven.
-Those of you from a big family totally understand!
-Because of my mom’s trick, most of us kids actually prefer them frozen now.
+Those of you from a big family totally understand, I’m sure!

 Whenever I whip up a batch of cookies (microchip or normal-sized), my guy loves eating them right out of the oven, but I have to stick mine in the freezer for a few minutes before indulging.

 The one thing we can agree on, however, is that homemade is best and, of course, we like ours the best at that – isn’t that the case for everyone though?

-MINI CHOCOLATE CHIP MICROCHIP COOKIES
+MINI CHOCOLATE CHIP COOKIES

-- 1/2 cup butter softened
+- ½ cup butter softened

-- 1/3 cup sugar
+- ⅓ cup sugar

-- 1/3 cup packed brown sugar
+- ⅓ cup packed brown sugar

-- 3/4 teaspoon vanilla
+- ¾ teaspoon vanilla

 - 1 egg

-- 1 3/4 cups flour
+- 1¾ cups flour

-- 1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-- 1/2 teaspoon salt
+- ½ teaspoon salt

 - 1 cup semi-sweet or dark chocolate chips

-Preheat oven to 400 degrees.
+- Preheat oven to 400°F.

-In a large bowl, combine butter, sugars, vanilla, and egg.
+- In a large bowl, combine butter, sugars, vanilla, and egg.
 In a separate bowl, combine flour, soda, and salt.
 Add dry mixture to batter.
 Mix thoroughly.

-Roll chocolate chips individually in approximately 1/2 teaspoon dough.
+- Roll chocolate chips individually in approximately ½ teaspoon dough.
 Place on ungreased baking sheets one-inch apart.
 Do not place cookie batter on warm pan.

-Bake 8-10 minutes until lightly golden.
+- Bake 8-10 minutes until lightly golden.